Abelian Livsic theorems for Anosov flows: introduction

 for any $x_\gamma$ on $\gamma$.

-A classical result is the Livsi\v{c} (or Livshits) periodic orbit theorem: if a H\"older continuous function $f : M \to \mathbb R$ satisfies
+A classical result is the Liv\v{s}ic (or Livshits) periodic orbit theorem: if a H\"older continuous function $f : M \to \mathbb R$ satisfies

 then $f = L_Xu$, where $u : M \to \mathbb R$ is a H\"older continuous function (with the same exponent as $f$) which is continuously differentiable along flow lines and $L_X$ is the Lie derivative \cite{Liv72}.
-A more recent addition to this theory is the beautiful abelian Livsi\v{c} theorem of Andrey Gogolev and Federico Rodriguez Hertz, which characterises H\"older functions $f$ for which it is only assumed that (\ref{eq:liv}) holds for \emph{null-homologous} periodic orbits.
+A more recent addition to this theory is the beautiful abelian Liv\v{s}ic theorem of Andrey Gogolev and Federico Rodriguez Hertz, which characterises H\"older functions $f$ for which it is only assumed that (\ref{eq:liv}) holds for \emph{null-homologous} periodic orbits.
 For $\gamma \in \mathcal P$ (or more generally for any closed curve on $M$), let $[\gamma] \in H_1(M,\mathbb Z)$ denote the homology class of $\gamma$.
+We say that $X^t$ is \emph{homologically full} if every class in $H_1(M,\mathbb Z)$ is represented by an element of $\mathcal P$.
 Write $\mathcal P_0 = \{\gamma \in \mathcal P \hbox{ : } [\gamma] =0\}$.

 \begin{theorem}[Gogolev and Rodriguez Hertz \cite{GRH}] Let $X^t : M \to M$ be a homologically full transitive Anosov flow.
-If $f : M \to \mathbb R$ satisfies
+If $f : M \to \mathbb R$ is H\"older continuous and satisfies

 then

 for some smooth closed $1$-form $\omega$ and some H\"older continuous $u : M \to \mathbb R$ which is continuously differentiable along flow lines. \end{theorem}